Corentin Moutet

-Corentin Moutet ([kɔʁɑ̃tɛ̃ mutɛ]; born 19 April 1999) is a French tennis player.
+Corentin Moutet ([kɔʁɑ̃tɛ̃ mutɛ]; born 19 April 1999) is a French professional tennis player.
+He has a career-high ATP singles ranking of world No. 31, achieved on 3 November 2025 and a doubles ranking of No. 425, achieved on 12 June 2017.
+He is currently the No. 2 singles player from France.

-Moutet has a career high ATP singles ranking of world No. 51, attained on 7 November 2022.
-He also has a career high ATP doubles ranking of world No. 425, attained on 12 June 2017.
-Moutet has won 6 ATP Challenger Tour and 5 ITF World Tennis Tour singles tournaments.
+Moutet has won six ATP Challenger Tour and five ITF World Tennis Tour singles titles.

-He also idolised legendary tennis player Rafael Nadal growing up.

 Moutet made his ATP Tour main draw debut at the 2017 French Open after receiving a wildcard to the doubles main draw with Constant Lestienne.
-They defeated Dustin Brown and Lu Yen-hsun in the first round, but were defeated by Jean-Julien Rojer and Horia Tecău in the second round.

 Junior career

 2013: First ITF tournaments, first titles

 In April, Moutet entered the singles qualifying of the ITF Junior Cap d'Ail.
 Two tournaments later, he reached his first singles final at the Podgorica Open.
 At the Copa Santa Catarina Internacional in October, Moutet again reached the singles final, losing to João Menezes in straight sets.
 In doubles, he took his first title with Fernando Yamacita.
 At the Copa Guga Kuerten, his final tournament of the year, he proved victorious in both doubles, again partnering Yamacita, and singles, where he defeated Yamacita in the final.